A Riemann-Roch formula for singular reductions by circle actions: Introduction

 On can then consider the associated \emph{Spin$^c$-Dirac operators} $D^\pm:\Omega^{0,\pm}(M,L)\to\Omega^{0,\mp}(M,L)$ defined in Section \ref{sec:2.3}, which are elliptic first order differential operators, and thus have finite dimensional kernels.
 The action of $G$ on $(L,h^L)$ induces an action on these kernels, and one defines the associated \emph{invariant Riemann-Roch number} as

 where $(\Ker D^\pm)^G\subset \Ker D^\pm$ denotes the subspace of $G$-invariant vectors.
-By the classical invariance of the index of Fredholm operators, the invariant Riemann-Roch number \eqref{RRGfla} does not depend on the choice of the compatible almost complex structure $J\in\End(TM)$ over $(M,\omega)$.
+By the classical invariance of the index of Fredholm operators, the invariant Riemann-Roch number \eqref{RRGfla} does not depend on the choice of the compatible almost complex structure $J\in\End(TM)$ over $(M,\omega)$, nor on the choice of $h^L$ and $\nabla^L$ satisfying the prequantization condition \eqref{preq}.
 In case that $G$ is trivial, it reduces to the classical Riemann-Roch number $\text{RR}(M,L)$, which is computed by the celebrated \emph{Hirzebruch-Riemann-Roch formula}

 where the closed form $\Td(M)\in\Omega^*(M,\C)$ of mixed degrees is the \emph{Todd form} of $(M,J,g^{TM})$, whose cohomology class does not depend on $J$ and hence is a symplectic invariant of $(M,\omega)$.